WHAT IS TITLE 24?

 HOW DOES SUNEARTH WORK WITH TITLE 24?

 Solar Hot Water plays a large role in helping buildings exceed California’s Title 24 regulations.
-Given our history in California, SunEarth has been a great partner assisting developers meet and exceed Title 24 standards by manufacturing the most certified hot water products in the industry.
+Given our history in California, SunEarth has been a great partner assisting developers to meet and exceed Title 24 standards by manufacturing the most certified hot water products in the industry.
 The right product for the right application critical for the vast diversity of building occupancy throughout the state of California.

 ENERGY IMPACT OF WATER HEATING